zhtmike/flow_grpo/README.md

 ```

 #### Pickscore
 PickScore requires no additional installation.
+Note that the original [pickscore](https://huggingface.co/datasets/yuvalkirstain/pickapic_v1) dataset corresponds to `dataset/pickscore` in this repository, containing some NSFW prompts.
+We strongly recommend using [pickapic\_v1\_no\_images\_training\_sfw](https://huggingface.co/datasets/CarperAI/pickapic_v1_no_images_training_sfw), the SFW version of the Pick-a-Pic dataset, which corresponds to `dataset/pickscore_sfw` in this repository.

 #### DeQA
 Please create a new Conda virtual environment and install the corresponding dependencies according to the instructions in [reward-server](https://github.com/yifan123/reward-server).